 Pro: No Holding Back (+5pts)

-There were a few moments throughout this movie that stood out to me, in terms of the filmmakers not trying to "play it safe".
-The plot of this movie deals with some heavy subject matter, and the filmmakers were not afraid to go all in.
-A lot of movies would imply these things, but would almost go out of their way to not show it on screen.
-Gabrielle has been abducted by some bad people, and bad people do bad things.
+There were a few moments throughout this movie that stood out to me, in terms of filmmakers not holding back.
+The plot of this movie dealt with some heavy subject matter, and the filmmakers were not afraid to go all in.
+A lot of movies would imply these things, and would almost go out of their way to not show certain things on screen.
+However, Gabrielle had been abducted by some bad people, and bad people do bad things.

-Many movies would have implied the risk that Gabrielle faced, but would have had the antagonists refrain to give the protagonist a shot at saving her before she was harmed in any way.
-The filmmakers of this movie knew that, in order to do that, it would mean pulling back the reigns on their antagonists, which would feel oddly convenient for Rambo and Gabrielle.
+Many movies would have implied the risk that Gabrielle faced, and they would have had the antagonists refrain, giving the protagonist a shot at saving her before she was harmed in any real way.
+The filmmakers of this movie knew that this would mean pulling back the reigns on their antagonists, and it would have felt incredibly convenient for Rambo and Gabrielle.
 Thus, the filmmakers did not hold back in this regard, and it had me completely invested in Rambo’s mission of revenge.
 Then there was how enraged Rambo was.
-The character is messed up after all the war he has seen, is desperate to save Gabrielle, and he is pissed off.
-Rambo would definitely not hold back in his current situation.
-He would show his enemies as much brutality as possible, and the filmmakers of this movie did not hold him back for the sake of being less violent.
-I understand wanting to tone down the violence to make movies more "commercial", but the filmmakers of this movie respected how their characters would behave in their respective situations, and I liked that the filmmakers were not afraid to show their characters' darker sides.
+Rambo was messed up after all the war he had seen throughout his life.
+He was desperate to save Gabrielle, and he was pissed off at those who took her.
+Rambo showed his enemies as much brutality as he could possibly summon, and it felt like the writers let the monster within him free.
+I understand wanting to tone down the violence to make movies more "commercial", but the filmmakers of this movie respected how this character would behave in this situation, and it made for some excellent action.

 Con: Predictable (-2pts)

 The movie was a bit predictable.
-I definitely made a few confident predictions that the filmmakers ended up going a different way with, but for the most part, it was easy to see where this movie was going.
-That is not necessarily a huge problem, as the number of points I assigned to this issue would suggest.
-It was an action movie with a simple plot, and simple plots have a way of being predictable.
-There were certainly a few spots where I expected the story to zig, only for it to zag, but for the most part the movie went pretty much exactly as you would expect it would.
-It is not a major issue for a movie such as this one, but I would be lying if I said that having a predictable plot did not take some of the fun out of watching a movie.
+It was just an action movie with a simple plot, and simple plots can be predictable.
+There were certainly a few spots where I expected the story to zig, only for it to zag, but for the most part, the movie went pretty much exactly as you would expect it would.
+It was not a huge deal for this movie, but I would be lying if I said the predictable plot did not take at least some of the fun out of watching this movie.

 Pro: The Action (+6pts)

 The action in this movie was pretty strong.
 It was Rambo doing his thing.
-He set up deadly traps, killed with guns, killed with arrows, killed with explosives, and killed with blades.
-The movie was far from constant action, beginning to end, but the action that was in here was entertaining.
+He killed with deadly traps, he killed with guns, he killed with arrows, he killed with explosives, and he killed with blades.
+The movie did not have non-stop action, beginning to end, but the action that was in here was pretty entertaining.

-The filmmakers definitely delivered a satisfying, action packed climax.
-It was so satisfying because of Rambo’s rage, as he was taking out every ounce of his frustration on the ignorant baddies.
-There is something fun about having a dangerous, badass character going up against a bunch of baddies who have no idea what they are getting themselves into.
-They just thought they were going to kill an old man, and as great as the action was on its own, there was something really satisfying about seeing how catastrophically these antagonists underestimated their target.
+The filmmakers delivered a satisfying, action packed climax.
+It was so satisfying because of Rambo’s rage, as he was taking out every ounce of his frustration on the unsuspecting baddies.
+There is something fun about having a dangerous, badass character going up against a bunch of goons who had no idea what they had got themselves into.
+They thought they were going to kill foolish old man, and as great as the action was on its own, there was something really satisfying about seeing how catastrophically these antagonists underestimated their target.

 Con: Reckless (-2pts)

-There was a scene that Rambo was way too reckless.
-He underestimated his enemy, and went in unprepared.
+There was a scene in which Rambo was way too reckless.
+He underestimated his enemy, and he went in unprepared.
 The filmmakers clearly did this to make Rambo feel less unstoppable, to make the antagonists feel like more of a threat, and to make the movie longer.
 Unfortunately, this seemed uncharacteristic of Rambo.
-If anything, he is the type of character that would be over prepared and would study his enemy thoroughly before going in.
+If anything, he would be over prepared and he would study his enemy thoroughly before going in.
 I get that he was desperate and emotional, but this was hardly the first time the character was emotional in combat.
 I get the reasons that the filmmaker’s had for doing it, but the recklessness seemed out-of-character of Rambo, and it briefly took me out of the movie.

 Grade: B- (84pts)

-In every way except for blood, Gabrielle is Rambo's daughter.
-He cares about her and wants to keep her safe, but she ends up getting abducted by bad men.
-The plot from there is a simple one, but it is effective because of how well the filmmakers setup the relationship between Rambo and Gabrielle.
-He is desperate, he is enraged, and all of that came out during the action sequences.
+In every way except for blood, Gabrielle was Rambo's daughter.
+He cared about her and he wanted to keep her safe, but she ended up getting abducted by bad men.
+The plot from there was a simple one, but it was effective because of how well the filmmakers setup the relationship between Rambo and Gabrielle.
+He was desperate, he was enraged, and all of that came out during the action sequences.
 The movie had its minor plot issues, but the action was brutal and filled with emotion, which made it very satisfying and easy to get invested in.
-I was expecting an average action-flick, but this movie ended up exceeding my expectations.
+I was expecting an average action-flick here, but this movie ended up exceeding my expectations.